-Our Berlin walking tour Refugee Voices (available on our London to Berlin and Berlin to Budapest train trips) doesn’t want you to forget.
+Our Berlin walking tour Refugee Voices – available on our Berlin to Budapest (2021), Amsterdam to Berlin (2022) and London to Berlin (2022) train trips – doesn’t want you to forget.
 It wants you to think about the horrors Berliners faced in the 20th century, and reflect on those facing similar struggles in today’s world.

 Here to bring this to life is award-winning storyteller, Hesham Moadamani, who will guide you on a fascinating journey through the city, sharing parts of his own story too.
 Hesham’s personal experience as a refugee fleeing the Syrian civil war draws parallels between Syria and Germany’s civil unrest, in what is both a heroic and heartbreaking account of his struggle.
 His incredible ability to narrate just won him the coveted Lonely Planet Community Storyteller award.

 When Allied forces marched on Berlin in 1945 they left a trail of destruction in their wake, and despite Hitler’s plea to fight to the death, many Berliners desperately fled the rubble.
 After the war, the German capital became two cities, divided by the snarling barbed wire and bricks of the Berlin Wall.
 East Germans who were desperate to rejoin their families or find their fortune were often killed or arrested in their attempts to escape to the west.